Contributing Gear Editor

 Sleeping Bag Shape: Semi-Rectangular

-Pros: Made from 100% recycled materials, ventilation zippers in the chest region
+Pros: Made from 100% recycled materials, with ventilation zippers in the chest region

 A part of NEMO Equipment’s Endless Promise collection, the NEMO Forte is NEMO’s first fully recycled sleeping bag.
 NEMO took its popular three-season spoon-shaped backpacking bag and gave it a sustainable upgrade by using mono-polymer construction and 100% recycled materials.
 We love a sustainable sleeping bag.
 But we were eager to see if it still performed well with the eco-friendly upgrades.